Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Method

 \textbf{RG Normalization:} To obtain color values without intensity information, it is possible to transform RGB channels of an image to a normalized rg space \cite{GEVERS1999453}.
 This is helpful to reduce the effect of varying illumination levels onto the task.
 The normalized rg values can be computed in the following way:

-\textbf{Wavelet Transform:} The third decomposition operator that we consider is Dual Tree Complex Wavelet Transform (DTCWT).
-It is an enhancement of the discrete wavelet transform (DWT) providing better shift invariance \cite{kingsbury1998dual}.
-Unlike Fourier transforms which only capture the frequency, discrete wavelet transforms captures both frequency and location in time.
-DTCWT bears many similarities to the Morlet transform used in the invariant scattering convolution networks \cite{bruna2013invariant}.
-We refer to \cite{valens1999really} for a detailed theory of different wavelet transforms and their respective advantages.
+\textbf{Wavelet Transform:} The third decomposition operator we consider is the Dual Tree Complex Wavelet Transform (DTCWT), an enhancement of the discrete wavelet transform (DWT) that offers better shift invariance \cite{kingsbury1998dual}.
+Unlike Fourier transforms, which capture only frequency, DWT captures both frequency and location in time.
+DTCWT is similar to the Morlet transform used in invariant scattering convolution networks \cite{bruna2013invariant}.
+For detailed theory on different wavelet transforms and their advantages, see \cite{valens1999really}.

-\textbf{Motion-sensitive Encoder for Video:} For video data, we further extend our framework with an additional encoder (MovNet).
-MovNet is trained with a self-supervised objective for the discrimination between pseudo-egomotion and scene motion in video.
-Egomotion can be understood as the motion of the observer or the camera, while scene motion is the motion of the objects in a video scene.
-Further details about the encoder can be found in section \ref{VideoSection} and Figure \ref{movNetdiagram}.